Our Business

 Annexure 1: Modern Slavery Definitions

-- Slavery occurs when someone is:
+Slavery occurs when someone is:

-- Owned or controlled by an “employer”; or
+- Owned or controlled by an “employer”

-- Dehumanised or treated as a commodity; or
+- Dehumanised or treated as a commodity

 - Physically constrained or has restrictions placed on his/her freedom of movement

-- For the purpose of: having control over another person, for the purpose of exploitation
+- For the purpose of: having control over another person for the purpose of exploitation